hderry/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Arm DDT supports:

--C, C++, and all derivatives of Fotran, including Fortran 90,
+- C, C++, and all derivatives of Fotran, including Fortran 90,
 - Limited support for Python (CPython 2.7)
 - Parallel languages/models including MPI, UPCm and fortran 2008 Co-arrays.
 - GPU languages such as HMPP, OpenMP Accelerators, CUDA and CUDA Fortran.